-When team Byrdie thinks of Thanksgiving, three things come to mind: family, food, and elastic waistbands.
+When we think of Thanksgiving, several things come to mind such as family, food, and a post-tryptophan nap.
 But we'd be remiss if we didn't also consider the beauty aspect of Thanksgiving (there are several, aside from the sheer delightful scene of creamy whipped potatoes and pie, of course).

-Go ahead—gobble it up (sorry).
-Griffin says turkey is full of protein, which provides structure to skin, hair, nails, and teeth and forms collagen, providing firmness and suppleness to your skin.
-Its protein also suppresses the hunger hormone ghrelin, which checks the box on the holiday diet list, too.
-However, dark meat has more vitamins and minerals than white meat, so be first in line for the drumstick.
+As expected with meat, Griffin says turkey is full of protein, which provides structure and strength to skin, hair, nails, and teeth.
+It also helps forms collagen, providing firmness and suppleness to your skin.
+However, dark meat has more vitamins and minerals than white meat, so aim to be first in line for the drumstick.

 Cranberries contain vitamin C, a powerful antioxidant that also builds collagen, which is essentially the glue holding together the cells that make up your skin, hair, and teeth.
-It's the ultimate youthful-skin food.
+The antioxidant nature also means that they help fight free radicals that can prematurely age the skin.

 Sweet Potatoes and Pumpkin Pie

 Sweet potatoes and the pumpkin component of pumpkin pie are rich in vitamin A, an antioxidant that supports the production and growth of new skin cells.
-Just be cognizant of how you prepare them—too much sugar can spike your insulin levels and break down collagen and protein in the skin.
+Just be cognizant of how you prepare them—too much sugar can spike your insulin levels and break down collagen and protein in the skin, and dairy can also be a trigger for those with food sensitivities.

 Almonds and Olive Oil

 Almonds and olive oil are dense in vitamin E, a fat-soluble vitamin that is essential for the maintenance of healthy skin.
-The main role of vitamin E is to act as an antioxidant and anti-inflammatory, essential for a clearer, more even complexion.
+The main role of vitamin E is to act as an antioxidant and anti-inflammatory, which, in essence, bodes well for a clearer, more even complexion.